Shuke1999/2023Fall-RnD-course/README.md

 # 2023Fall-RnD-course
-This is for the course Research and Development in Uppsala University and semieval 2024 task 2
+This is for the course Research and Development in Uppsala University and SemEval 2024 task 2

+Dataset can be downloaded at offical website of SemEval 2024 task 2